saitaiky/notebook/docs/docs/cloud-computing/aws/integration-messaging/sqs.md

 The best time value to set for the visibility timeout will be at least the timeout value for the consumer process.
 If the consumer is able to successfully complete the processing then it would delete the message off the queue else if it times out then the message reappears in the queue for other consumer to pick it again.

-## Does Amazon SQS guarantee delivery of messages?
+## Does SQS guarantee delivery of messages?

 - Standard queues provide at-least-once delivery, which means that each message is delivered at least once.